iCubbles/demo.cubbles-angular2-integration/README.md

 </html>
 ```

-This is the Response of Webserver, everything else is then loaded by the client.
+This is the response of the webserver, everything else is loaded by the client.
-Another approach is the let Node.js render the Angular2 code server side.
+Another approach is the let Node.js render the Angular2 code on server side.